Millennials are today’s home buyers.

-Millennials are today’s home buyers.
-As the housing industry celebrates “New Homes Month” in April, recent data from the U.S. Census Bureau confirms that Millennials are entering the housing market as first-time buyers in droves.
+This month, the housing industry celebrates “New Homes Month”.
+It’s a good time to examine recent data from the U.S. Census Bureau.
+This confirms that Millennials are entering the housing market as first-time buyers in droves.

 According to the NAHB, millennials are looking for homes in the suburbs where they can raise their families.

-Some of the typical necessities Millennials are often looking for includes homes with three bedrooms and two bathrooms, outdoor space, flexible areas that can be used for a variety of purposes, and more luxurious finishes like quartz countertops and steam showers.
+Some of the typical necessities Millennials are often looking for includes homes with three bedrooms and two bathrooms.
+They want outdoor space and flexible areas that can be used for a variety of purposes.
+They are also looking for more luxurious finishes like quartz counter-tops and steam showers.

 Technology is another important element among this tech-centric generation.
 They are typically looking to incorporate nest technology and top level video/audio into their new homes.

 Since millennials are today’s home buyers, mortgage and real estate marketers should be marketing to this group.
 The key to top response is marketing through multiple channels, including direct mail as well as digital media.